Yodolescrypto/yodostrats/README.md

 4. Dry-run for a few weeks before going live, for your wallet's sake

-5. All strategies are tested with coumpounding, this is not recommended as it increases a lot the risk and give a bigger delta between backtest - live-runs
+5. Some strategies are tested with coumpounding, this is not recommended as it increases a lot the risk and give a bigger delta between backtest - live-runs

 6. Please have fun trading